Warrant Officer Prerequisites and Duty Description

 311A - CID Special Agent

-- Must possess a sustained and demonstrated level of technical and leadership competency as supported by rater and senior rater comments on NCOERs.
+Must possess a sustained and demonstrated level of technical and leadership competency as supported by performance reports (field agent training assessments, monthly/quarterly counseling, NCOERs, and DA Form 1059s (Service School Academic Evaluation Report, etc.)).

-- Must have letter of endorsement from Detachment Commander (Company Level).
+Must have letter of recommendation from immediate supervisor.

-- Must have letter of endorsement from Battalion Commander.
+Must have a letter of recommendation from Senior Warrant Officer.

 Command Chief Warrant Officer